Sladozevik/CarND-Behavioral-Cloning-P3-master/writeup_template.md

 ### 2. Final Model Architecture

 The final model architecture (model.py lines 138-157) consisted of a convolution neural network with the following layers and layer sizes:

-Here is a visualization of the architecture (note: visualizing the architecture is optional according to the project rubric)

 Here is summary of how network looks: